Tyrowo/tyro_work/README.md

-done - elevated buttons on app bar need to be reduced on mobile done - image sizes are breaking on mobile done - add drop shadow to the resizeable image class so they don't look so plain by themselves
+done - elevated buttons on app bar need to be reduced on mobile done - image sizes are breaking on mobile done - add drop shadow to the resizeable image class so they don't look so plain by themselves alternative fix - make light/dark pallets stack (in column, no wrap) instead of go wide done - made the close button for fullscreen vers of resizeable image a little more responsive to image size done - make profile picture resizeable image (darlin was tapping on it), converted the alert dialog function from the resizeable image to a universal version not hidden in the private _classState class

 investigate this concept of deploying to webassembly instead of javascript. (build web --wasm) Since this is a simple page maybe web assembly would be able to improve performance?
 If it has a shorter boot up time then hell yeah. https://docs.flutter.dev/platform-integration/web/wasm